AnonymerNiklasistanonym/osu-api-v2/README.md

 The tests can be separated in 3 different categories:

-1. No osu!
-API v2 tests
+1. No osu!api v2 tests

    This means these tests can be ran without any extra information but only cover a small part of the library.